Cuprum77/BananaBoard/README.md

 and does therefor contain artwork based off inside jokes and meme culture.

 ![alt text][singular]

+## Polarity
+This is a prototype of an idea I had for a different project in the future, and thus lacks polarity indicators on both sides.
+There are indicators on the bottom, which *should* have been the top, although I personally prefer the artwork over the simplistic design.

+**However**, the PCB itself is not polarized and does __not care__ if you connect it backwards!

+![alt text][pinout]
+Example on suggested polarity

 ## Ordering
 The files were sent off to to a manufacturer and got the ENIG treatment to enhance the artwork.